+Our school proudly participated in the Martlet's Junior Snailway to raise money for the hospice.
+You can find Doodle, our snail, welcoming visitors at the front of the school.
+Doodle will soon be joined by Meadow, our new Martlet's Junior Sheep.

+Governors

 The Governing Body

 St Nicolas and St Mary C.E.
-Primary School has a Governing Body which takes an overview of the school's direction and performance.
+Primary School has a Governing Body

+which takes an overview of the school's direction and performance.
 The main roles of the governing body are to:

 - Provide a strategic view.

 - Be a supportive but critical friend.

 - Monitor performance.

 Governors are unpaid volunteers and, with the exception of Staff Governors, may not be education professionals.
 Each Governor serves for up to a four year term.
 A Chair and Vice-Chair are elected by the Governors once a year.
 The Governing Body is supported by a Clerk (not a Governor but someone who helps to organise its business).
 There are different types of Governors including Foundation Governors who are appointed by the churches of St Nicolas and St Mary as the school's founding body, Parent Governors, Local Authority Governors, Staff Governors and Sponsor Governors.

-The Chair of Governors is currently Mrs Julie Searle and our clerk is Mrs Alison Davies - both of whom can be contacted via the school office.
+The Chair of Governors is currently Mrs Helen Harvey and our clerk is Mrs Alison Davies - both of whom can be contacted via the school office.
 A full list of current Governors is available on our website.
 The full Governing Body meets twice every term and committees/working parties for Finance & Personnel, Quality of Education, Premises, Health & Safety issues, Worship & Ethos and Admissions meet termly.
 The minutes of meetings are publicly available.
 The Governing Body is directly responsible for Little Fishes Nursery.
-If you are ever interested in becoming a Governor we would be delighted to hear from you.
-Please do ask a Governor or the school office if you would like further information.
+If you are ever interested in becoming a governor we would be delighted to hear from you.
+Please do ask a governor or the school office if you would like further information.
+Admissions Admissions Authority The Governing Body, as the admissions authority, is responsible for all admissions to the school.

-Admissions

-Admissions Authority

-The Governing Body, as the admissions authority, is responsible for all admissions to the school.
 The admission policy and oversubscription criteria are reviewed annually and are available on the website.
 The school's official "Published Admissions Number" (PAN) is 60 which means up to 60 children should be admitted into the Reception class each year.
 There are separate admissions arrangements for the school's nursery - Little Fishes.
 Please note that admission to the nursery does not guarantee a place in the Reception Class and parents with children in the school must not assume younger siblings will automatically gain a place.
 The school is heavily oversubscribed and parents and carers are advised to look carefully at the Admissions Policy and seek advice to ensure that forms are correctly and fully completed.

-St Nicolas and St Mary Church of England Voluntary Aided Primary School

-Eastern Avenue, Shoreham-by-Sea, West Sussex BN43 6PE

-Tel: 01273 454470
+'Children's behaviour is good and they show excellent attitudes to learning.'
+'Pupils are polite, friendly and confident' Ofsted 2017 Contact St Nicolas and St Mary Church of England Voluntary Aided Primary School Eastern Avenue, Shoreham-by-Sea, West Sussex BN43 6PE Tel: 01273 454470 Email: office@stnm.org.uk Web: www.stnicolasmary.w-sussex.sch.uk/ Headteacher Mr A Lincoln BA Hons Executive Headteacher Mr D Etherton B.Ed Hons.
+NPQH For all admission enquiries, please contact the school.

-Email: office@stnm.org.uk

-Web: www.stnicolasmary.w-sussex.sch.uk/ Headteacher Mr A Lincoln BA Hons

-Executive Headteacher Mr D Etherton B.Ed Hons.
-NPQH

-For all admission enquiries, please contact the school.
 Further information is available on request including the school's Admission Policy and Little Fishes Nursery Prospectus.
 All details correct at time of printing.
-October 2022

-Thank you for taking time to read this glimpse into our -

-Journey together,

-guided by God,

-to do the best we can.

-You are welcome to come and visit us and see the school in action.
+October 2023 Thank you for taking time to read this glimpse into our Courageous, Faith filled, hopeful and loving school You are welcome to come and visit us and see the school in action.